awsdocs/aws-codebuild-user-guide/doc_source/create-project.md

      + <a name="cli-sources-buildspec"></a>*buildspec*: Optional value\.
 The build specification definition or file to use\.
 If this value is set, it can be either an inline build spec definition or the path to an alternate build spec file relative to the value of the built\-in `CODEBUILD_SRC_DIR` environment variable\.
 If this value is not provided or is set to an empty string, then the source code must contain a `buildspec.yml` file in its root directory\.
 For more information, see [Build Spec File Name and Storage Location](build-spec-ref.md#build-spec-ref-name-storage)\.
      + <a name="cli-sources-auth"></a>*auth*: This object is used by the CodeBuild console only\.
 Do not specify values for *auth\-type* \(unless *source\-type* is set to `GITHUB`\) or *resource*\.
      + <a name="cli-sources-reportbuildstatus"></a>*reportBuildStatus*: Optional value\.
 Specifies whether to send your source provider the status of a build's start and completion\.
 If you set this with a source provider other than GitHub, GitHub Enterprise, or Bitbucket, an invalidInputException is thrown\.
+     + <a name="cli-sources-gitsubmodulesconfig"></a>*gitSubmodulesConfig*: Optional value\.
+Information about the Git submodules configuration\.
+Used with CodeCommit, GitHub, GitHub Enterprise, and Bitbucket only\.
+Set `fetchSubmodules` to true if you want to include the Git submodules in your repository\.
+Git submodules that are included must be configured as HTTPS\.
      + <a name="cli-sources-insecuressl"></a>*InsecureSsl*: Optional value\.
 Used with GitHub Enterprise only\.
 Set this value to `true` to ignore SSL warnings while connecting to your GitHub Enterprise project repository\.
 The default value is `false`\. *InsecureSsl* should be used for testing purposes only\.
 It should not be used in a production environment\.
    + <a name="cli-artifacts"></a>For the required `artifacts` object, information about this build project's output artifact settings\.
 After you add an `artifacts` object, you can add up to 12 more artifacts using the [CodeBuild secondaryArtifacts object](#cli-secondary-artifacts)\.
 These settings include the following: <a name="cli-artifacts-type"></a>
      + *artifacts\-type*: Required value\.
 The type of build output artifact\.
 Valid values include `CODEPIPELINE`, `NO_ARTIFACTS`, and `S3`\.